AnnaSzk/owasp-mstg/Document/0x05a-Platform-Overview.md

 - ACTION_NEW_OUTGOING_CALL
 - ACTION_TIMEZONE_CHANGED

-In order to improve security and privacy, a Local Broadcast Manager is used to send and receive intents within an app, without having them sent to the rest of the operating system.
+In order to improve security and privacy, a Local Broadcast Manager is used to send and receive intents within the app, without having them sent to the rest of the operating system.
 This is very useful to guarantee sensitive or private data do not leave the app perimeter (geolocation data for instance).

 ##### Broadcast Receivers

-Broadcast Receivers are components that allow to receive notifications sent from other apps and from the system itself.
+Broadcast Receivers are components that allow receiving notifications sent from other apps and from the system itself.
 This way, apps can react to events (either internal, from other apps or from the operating system).
-They are generally used to update a user interface, start services, update content or create user notifications.
+They are generally used to update the user interface, start services, update content or create user notifications.

 Broadcast Receivers need to be declared in the Manifest file of the app.
-Any Broadcast Receiver must be associated to an intent filter in the manifest to specify which actions it is meant to listen with which kind of data.
+Any Broadcast Receiver must be associated to an intent filter in the manifest to specify which actions it is meant to listen to and with which kind of data.
 If they are not declared, the app will not listen to broadcasted messages.
 However, apps do not need to be started to receive intents: they are automatically started by the system when a relevant intent is raised.

 An example of declaring a Broadcast Receiver with an Intent Filter in a manifest is:
 ```